usaid-cs/yesterday-i-learned/random.md

 1. The Latin *Kyrie*, KEAR-ee-ay, came from Greek Κύριε, or "Lord".
 1. 24 hours after recording the last episode of Father Ted, [Dermot Morgan][wikipedia 53] had a heart attack while hosting a dinner party at his home in south-west London.
 He was rushed to hospital but died soon afterwards.
 1. "[Dollar][wikipedia 54]" came from [Bohamian][wikipedia 55] Joachims[*thaler*][wikipedia 56], which translates to Joachim's Valleys.
 Therefore, you're earning valleys.
-1. "Swamp ass" refers to the stench arising from not having wiped thoroughly.
-Bidets eliminate swamp ass.
 1. *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.
 1. [Oyster farming is so low in ecological impact][slate 2] that even vegans can eat oysters, because they don't have pain receptors either.
 1. Gullible is spelled with three Ls, not two.